PhilipYip1988/python-tutorials/008_functions/readme.md

 ### docstring

 When using shift ```⇧``` and tab ```↹```, details about the input arguments are supplied, alongside the functions docstring.
 A docstring can be provided by creating a multi-line comment at the top of the functions code block.
-Notice that the template for the docstring displays as soon as the multiline comment is added.

 ```
 def return_value(value):